Knowledge Distillation Must Account for What It Loses: Alternative Views and Adjacent Work

-Fourth, frontier or black-box teachers make perfect accounting impossible.
-In LLM distillation, available teacher signals vary across black-box and white-box settings \citep{xu2024surveyllmkd}.
+\paragraph{Black-box teachers make perfect accounting impossible.} In LLM distillation, available teacher signals vary across black-box and white-box settings \citep{xu2024surveyllmkd}.
 But black-box access still permits behavioral proxies: multi-sample behavior, self-consistency, refusal boundaries, tool traces, retrieval sets, privacy probes, stress distributions, and human or automated evaluations can reveal divergences that final scores miss \citep{wang2023selfconsistency,gu2024minillm,kang2025agentdistillation,jagielski2023students,zhang2025membershipmemorization}.
 The appropriate demand is explicit measurement of what can be observed and explicit acknowledgment of what cannot.

-Fifth, students may outperform or intentionally correct their teachers.
-Born-again and self-distillation results show that a student may exceed the teacher on some metrics \citep{furlanello2018bornagain}.
-A student may also improve an undesirable teacher behavior, such as over-refusal, unsupported citation, or overconfident prediction \citep{cui2024orbench,huang2024groundedcitations,guo2017calibration}.
-Loss accounting is not teacher worship; it asks authors to distinguish harmful loss, acceptable narrowing, unmeasured divergence, and intended correction.
+\paragraph{Not all divergence is loss.} A student may outperform or intentionally correct its teacher \citep{furlanello2018bornagain}.
+It may also reduce undesirable teacher behavior, such as over-refusal, unsupported citation, or overconfident prediction \citep{cui2024orbench,huang2024groundedcitations,guo2017calibration}.
+This is not a problem for loss accounting.
+Rather, it shows why teacher--student divergence should be classified, not automatically condemned: authors should distinguish harmful loss, acceptable narrowing, unmeasured divergence, and intended correction.

 Together, these objections narrow the proposal rather than refute it.
-We do not argue for exhaustive preservation, universal metric inflation, or a single benchmark for all distillation settings.
+We do not argue for exhaustive preservation, metric proliferation for its own sake, or a single benchmark for all distillation settings.
 We argue for a reporting norm proportional to intended use.
 The more a student substitutes for a teacher in open, uncertain, privacy-sensitive, or high-stakes settings, the stronger the need to account for capabilities that may have been projected away.